TheProgrammer01101/musicPlayer/README.md

 # musicPlayer
-A simple music player made with revealing module pattern
+A simple music player made with revealing module pattern.